 As the goal of this paper is to provide a simple proof of concept, we chose the simplest \powderday{} model to generate dust from our hydrodynamic simulations, the \dtm{} ratio.
 This correlation has a long track record in the literature \citep{silva_modeling_1998, james_scuba_2002, lacey_galaxy_2008, somerville_galaxy_2012, yajima_observational_2015, ma_dust_2019}.
 While there are more detailed implementations of dust scaling relations and more advanced subgrid models that treat dust evolution \citep[e.g. ][]{mckinnon_dust_2016, aoyama_cosmological_2018}, we make this choice to keep the comparisons between simulations and the observations straightforward and transparent.
 However, we tested two other dust mass prescriptions included in Powderday to confirm the results from the \dtm{} ratio.

-These two models were the \cite{remy-ruyer_gas--dust_2014} gas-to-dust ratio and the \cite{li_dust--gas_2019} best-fit set of parameters.
-In short, the \dtm{} ratio produces the least total dust in all simulations, and the best-fit model produces the most dust in all simulations.
-All prescriptions produce highly concentrated dust distributions, though the transition in the gas-to-dust and best-fit prescriptions is more extreme from high to low densities.
-Despite these differences in the spatial distribution between dust mass prescriptions, we have confirmed they don't significantly change the Gini scores.
+These two models were the \cite{remy-ruyer_gas--dust_2014} gas-to-dust ratio and the \cite{li_dust--gas_2019} best-fitting set of parameters.
+In short, the \dtm{} ratio produces the least total dust in all simulations, and the best-fitting model produces the most dust in all simulations.
+All prescriptions produce highly concentrated dust distributions, though the transition in the gas-to-dust and best-fitting prescriptions is more extreme from high to low densities.
+Despite these differences in the spatial distribution between dust mass prescriptions, we have confirmed they do not significantly change the Gini scores.
 Further comparison of the dust models is provided in Appendix \ref{sec:app_dust_comp}.

-\subsection{Gini Trends}
+\subsection{Gini trends}

 The difference in the Gini evolution produced by our simulations is an encouraging sign that the dust around a galaxy contains spatial information that can be used to differentiate between dark matter models.
 The individual Gini scores appear to be governed more strongly by the halo evolution rather than the baryonic model, which has two primary implications.
-Firstly, the diffuse dust is more dependent on the amount of substructure than the baryonic model.
+First, the diffuse dust is more dependent on the amount of substructure than the baryonic model.
 This is impacted by masking the central galaxy, where most of the dust is concentrated.
-For example, the gas disk is much more extended in the 5\% warm dark matter simulation in Figure \ref{fig:wdm_dust_hist} compared to the 10\% cold dark matter simulation in Figure \ref{fig:cdm_dust_hist}.
+For example, the gas disc is much more extended in the 5 per cent WDM simulation in Fig. \ref{fig:wdm_dust_hist} compared to the 10 per cent CDM simulation in Fig. \ref{fig:cdm_dust_hist}.
 By masking this region to avoid saturating the Gini signal, we are also masking the region with the greatest difference caused by our implemented baryonic model.